Exploring the limits of strong membership inference attacks on large language models: Comparing membership inference attacks and observation statistics

-Figure~\ref{fig:compare_rmia_and_lira} compares LiRA and RMIA, showing $\mathrm{ROC}$ curves and $\mathrm{AUC}$ for different numbers of reference models.
-Figure~\ref{fig:compare_attacks_ref_models} provides an alternate view of the same results, plotting $\mathrm{AUC}$ for both attacks as a function of reference models.
+Figure~\ref{fig:compare_rmia_and_lira} compares LiRA and RMIA, showing $\roc$ curves and $\rocauc$ for different numbers of reference models.
+Figure~\ref{fig:compare_attacks_ref_models} provides an alternate view of the same results, plotting $\rocauc$ for both attacks as a function of reference models.
 LiRA's performance generally dominates RMIA's.
 LiRA continues to improve as we increase the number of reference models, while RMIA's effectiveness plateaus.
-For example, with $4$--$16$ reference models, RMIA surpasses the performance of LiRA (it essentially matches LiRA using $16$ reference models).
-With $4$ reference models, LiRA has an $\mathrm{AUC}$ of 0.594 (which under-performs RMIA's corresponding $\mathrm{AUC}$ of 0.643), but LiRA's $\mathrm{AUC}$ increases to 0.678 with 64 reference models (which outperforms RMIA's $\mathrm{AUC}$ of 0.658).
-Also note that RMIA exhibits a distinct diagonal pattern at low $\mathrm{FPR}$.\footnote{While RMIA aims to be a strong attack that works well in low-compute settings, we find that a large population $\sZ$ is necessary to obtain meaningful $\mathrm{TPR}$ at very low $\mathrm{FPR}$ thresholds.
-That is, for a minimally acceptable $\mathrm{FPR}_{\text{min}}$, RMIA requires a population size $|\sZ|$ that is $\frac{1}{\mathrm{FPR}_{\text{min}}}$.
+However, with $4$-$16$ IN references, RMIA surpasses the performance of LiRA.
+It essentially matches LiRA using $16$ IN references.
+That is, with $4$ references, LiRA exhibits $\rocauc{=}0.594$, which under-performs RMIA's corresponding $\rocauc{=}0.643$; but LiRA's $\rocauc$ increases to $0.678$ with $64$ IN references, which outperforms RMIA's $\rocauc{=}0.658$.

+Also note that RMIA exhibits a distinct diagonal pattern at low $\fpr$ (Figure~\ref{fig:compare_lira_rmia_simple}).
+While RMIA aims to be a strong attack that is effective in low-compute settings, we find that a large population $\sZ$ is necessary to obtain meaningful $\fpr$ at very low $\fpr$ thresholds.
+In particular, for a minimally acceptable $\fpr_{\text{min}}$, RMIA requires a population size $|\sZ|$ that is $\frac{1}{\fpr_{\text{min}}}$.
 In practice, this is quite expensive, as RMIA's membership score is computed via pairwise comparisons with these $|\sZ|$ reference points (i.e., there are $\mathcal{O}(|\sZ|)$ pairwise likelihood ratio tests for target record $\vx$, see Appendix~\ref{app:sec:background}).
-In these initial experiments we only used $|\sZ|=$10,000 examples.
-We measure performance of RMIA on larger population sizes in \Cref{app:sec:references}.\looseness=-1 }\looseness=-1
+In these initial experiments we only used $|\sZ|{=}10{,}000$ samples.
+We measure performance of RMIA on larger population sizes below in Appendix~\ref{app:sec:rmia}.\looseness=-1

-While both attacks clearly beat the random baseline, neither is remarkably successful in this setting: regardless of the number of reference models, neither achieves an $\mathrm{AUC}$ of 0.7.
+Overall, as noted in Section~\ref{sec:exp1:realistic}, while both attacks clearly beat the random baseline of $\rocauc{=}0.5$, neither is remarkably successful in this setting: regardless of the number of reference models, neither attack achieves that meets or exceeds $\rocauc{=}0.7$.